hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

 Links also express dependency between services in the same way as depends_on, so they determine the order of service startup.

 ### volumes
 Mount paths or named volumes.
 For version 2 files, named volumes can be specified with the top-level volumes key, a public http/https source file, or a public git repository.
-When using version 1, the Hyper.sh will create the named volume automatically if it doesn’t exist.
+When using version 1, the Hyper will create the named volume automatically if it doesn’t exist.
 ```
 volumes:
   # Just specify a path and let the Engine create a volume